tianocore/edk2/ArmVirtPkg/PlatformCI/ReadMe.md

    need to match your build step.
 2. Configuring *ACTIVE_PLATFORM* and *TARGET_ARCH* in Conf/target.txt is **not** required.
 This
    environment is set by PlatformBuild.py based upon the `[-a <TARGET_ARCH>]` parameter.
-3. QEMU must be on your path.
+3. If building for QEMU, then QEMU must be on your path.
 On Windows this is a manual process and not part of the QEMU installer.
+4. Support for targeting a different virtualization type is done using the `--VT` option

 **NOTE:** Logging the execution output will be in the normal stuart log as well as to your console.